 Both of the trends towards VGI and inverse infrastructures increase the number of stakeholders in the SDI, their associated diversity and heterogeneity, and the resources at their disposal.
 Hence, the Commission subsequently assessed whether or not these SDI models catered for VGI (Cooper et al., 2011).
 The models are sufficiently robust to do so, though it was then realised that the SDI stakeholders needed to be described in more detail as specializations or subtypes or special cases of the general roles of the six types of SDI stakeholders.

 The ICA Commission identified 39 subtypes for the stakeholders, with several of these subtypes having further sub-subtypes (Cooper et al., 2011), see Figure 3 for a model of all 45 stakeholder types (which were shown in six figures in (Cooper et al., 2011)).
 For example, a Producer could have a subtype Status, which in turn could have the subtypes Official Mapping Agency, Commercial Mapping Agency, Community Interest or Crowd Source.
 The End User could have two subtypes, Naïve Consumer or Advanced User, though this really would be a continuum and not two discrete subtypes (Cooper et al., 2011).
 At the time, the Commission did not consider it useful to divide up this continuum of subtypes of End Users into multiple subtypes.

+Tatiana Delgado:

+About the study object “SDI stakeholders”…..

+From (Schindler & Kingham, 2018) a pattern for the concept “SDI stakeholder” can be enunciated as:

+“anyone, who is interested in a problem, by mainly affecting it, or mainly being affected by it, or both”

+By evaluating this conceptual pattern, a new more comprehensive SDI stakeholder typology can be built.

+In figure _________, a mapping of stakeholders involved in New Zealand´s SDI is shown.

+Fig. __________.
+Mapping of stakeholders involved in New Zealand´s SDI (Schindler & Kingham, 2018).

 Collectively, these Enterprise, Information and Computational Viewpoints and the detailed stakeholders (Hjelmager et al., 2008, Cooper et al., 2012, Cooper et al., 2011) form what is known colloquially in the literature as the ICA model or ICA’s formal model of an SDI, such as by (Box, 2013, Oliveira and Lisboa-Filho, 2015, Oliveira et al., 2016a, Oliveira et al., 2016b, Sinvula et al., 2017, Torres et al., 2017a, Torres et al., 2017b).